-- 1. a correctly completed application form - 2. the appropriate fee remittance - 3. all required supporting documentation, which may include official transcripts, international credit equivalency reviews (e.g. World Education Services Canada), transcripts from other recognized accredited bodies, proof of legal name, and completed student or candidate code of conduct form - 4. a study permit, for international, non-resident students studying in Canada
+- 1. a correctly completed application form - 2. the appropriate fee remittance - all required supporting documentation, which may include official transcripts, international credit equivalency reviews (e.g. World Education Services Canada), transcripts from other recognized accredited bodies, proof of legal name, and completed student or candidate code of conduct form - 4. proof of a study permit, for international, non-resident candidates studying in Canada (where required by the province/region)